rob-meller/RNAScope-Ancestry_Study/README.md

 Raw data will be posted in dbGAP.
 Raw data sheets are available on request, but they contain sensitive data hence they are not available on an open basis in alignment with our participant consent form.

+The first script is based on the Ion Torrent platform software approach for aligning data.
+The GATK pipeline was developed with scientists from the COVIRT project specifically Drs Shashwat Nagar, I King Jordan, and Amanda Savaria-Butler.
+From their original scripts I modified it for the RNA seq dataset here.
+Of note if using Ensembl references please check chr edits, and there are some characters that are not accepted in some chromosomes vcfs.